ReactTraining/javascript-node-workshop/lessons/07-middleware/practice/GUIDE.md

 app.delete('/users', fn)
 ```

-Think of things like `app.get` or `app.get` as being a way to register one or more middleware to a path.
+Using `app.get` and `app.post` (or similar HTTP verbs) are ways to register one or more middleware to a path.
 All middleware passed in needs to be a function with this signature:

 ```js
 function middleware(req, res, next) {}